omnine/kbs/sds/README.md

 - Even though all nodes register through one node (`nano190013` in this case), they will start synchronizing data directly between them after registration.

 ## Configuration
-- Stop service on each node,
+- Stop service on each node, the command below is for Linux
   `sudo ../bin/sym_service stop`

-- Compose engine properties file for each node, you can use the sample ones as the templates.
+- Compose engine `properties` file for each node, you can use the sample ones as the templates.

-- Create the SymmetricDS tables.
+- Create the `SymmetricDS` tables.
 Replace the engine name with the actual one on the node
 `../bin/symadmin --engine master-nano190013 create-sym-tables`

 - Copy [insert_dualshield_replic.sql](doc/insert_dualshield_replic.sql) to each node.
-Please Modify it to satisfy your replication database/tables.
+Please modify it to satisfy your replication database / tables.
-- Load the SymmetricDS configuration to apply to the database for replication.
+- Load the `SymmetricDS` configuration to apply to the database for replication.
 Replace the engine name with the actual one on the node
 `..\bin\dbimport --engine master-nano190013 insert_dualshield_replic.sql`

 - Start service on each node,